 An intensive worldwide marketing campaign had been started at the end of 1980, and a full-size cabin mockup was displayed at the Paris Air Show in June 1981.
-By the time of the October 1981 launch date 14 airlines (five in the USA, two in France, and others in Australasia, Europe, Central America, and Southeast Asia) had signed option contracts and made initial payments on a total of 56 ATR 42s, prototype scheduled to fly two months later.
+By the time of the October 1981 launeh date 14 airlines (five in the USA, two in France, and others in Australasia, Europe, Central America, and Southeast Asia) had signed option contracts and made initial payments on a total of 56 ATR 42s, Two prototypes of the ATR 42 will be built.
+First flight is planned for August 1984, with the second prototype scheduled to fly two months later.
 US and European certification is anticipated in the third quarter of 1985, to enable deliveries to begin in the fourth quarter of that year.
-Aeritalia will be responsible for the entire fuselage, including the tail unit and landing gear; and for the hydraulic, airconditioning, and pressurisation systems.
+Aeritalia will be responsible for the entire fuselage, including the tail unit and landing gear: and for the hydraulic, airconditioning, and pressurisation systems.
 Aérospatiale will undertake design and construction of the wings: layout of the flight deck and cabin: and will also be responsible for power plant, electrical system. flight controls, and de-icing system installation, and for final assembly and flight testing of the civil versions.
 Aeritalia will assemble and flight test any cargo/military variants with a rear ramp.
-Initial production plans are for an output of five aircraft in 1985, 33 in 1986, and 52 in 1987.
+Initial production plans are for an output of five aircraft in 1985.
+33 in 1986, and 52 in 1987.